top of page

 Water is essential for plant growth, helping to transport nutrients from the soil to the roots and leaves.
 However, different plants have different watering needs.
 Lawns typically require deeper, less frequent watering to encourage deep root growth and drought resistance.
 In contrast, garden plants may need more frequent watering, especially during hot, dry periods.

-Cool-season grasses like Kentucky bluegrass, fescue, and ryegrass thrive in cooler temperatures and need consistent moisture.
-They are best watered deeply and less frequently to encourage strong root systems.
+• Cool-season grasses like Kentucky bluegrass, fescue, and ryegrass thrive in cooler temperatures and need consistent moisture.
+They are best watered deeply and less frequently, which encourages strong root systems.

-Drought-tolerant plants like succulents and certain perennials require less frequent watering and can survive on minimal moisture, making them perfect for xeriscaping and areas with water restrictions.
+• Drought-tolerant plants like succulents and certain perennials require less frequent watering and can survive on minimal moisture.
+This makes them perfect for xeriscaping and areas with water restrictions.

 Soil Types